HE MUST INCREASE

 Like John the Baptist, your ultimate purpose in life as a believer or a minister of God is to draw people’s attention and affection to Christ and not to yourself.

-When the disciples of John the Baptist saw that his ministry had begun to decline in popularity and influence due to his testimony about Jesus that He was the Messiah, they became very angry and upset.
+When the disciples of John the Baptist saw that his ministry had begun to decline in popularity and influence as a result of his testimony about Jesus that He was the Messiah, they became very angry and upset.

 “And they came to John and said to him, “Rabbi, He who was with you beyond the Jordan, to whom you have testified–behold, He is baptizing, and all are coming to Him!”
 (John 3:26 NKJV).